N1nEmAn/firmware-mod-kit-fast/README.md

 # Firmware Mod Kit FAST Usage Guide

-Update: Now, you can use `fmk -p folder` to build a new firmware!         --2024.11.4
+Update: Now, you can use `fmk -b folder` to build a new firmware!         --2024.11.4

 ## Highlights